How to Help Someone With Concerta Addiction

 When you love someone with an addiction, it can be hard to understand why he or she can’t just stop using overnight.
-Addiction can take over an individual’s life and produce an all-consuming desire to continue use despite wanting or needing to stop.
+Addiction can take over an individual’s life and produce an all-consuming desire to continue use, despite the user wanting or needing to stop.

 Help for Concerta Addicts